Call to Arms (Saxon album): Reception

 Brave Words & Bloody Knuckles reviewer Mark Gromen commended that Call to Arms "isn't much of a metal record" but rather "[slow], bluesy hard rock" instead.
-Gromen compared the album's opening track, "Hammer of the Gods", to "Dogs of War" form the 1995 album of the same name.
+Gromen compared the album's opening track, "Hammer of the Gods", to "Dogs of War" from the 1995 album of the same name.
 He also compared Don Airey's keyboard parts on "When Doomsday Comes" to the patterns used on Deep Purple's 1984 album Perfect Strangers.
 Gromen ultimately rated the album at 7.5 out of 10.